minjong-ha/minjong-ha.github.io/docs/_posts/2022-06-03-virtio_serial_example.markdown

 Unlike the Linux, WIN32 API is a little more tricky to use.
 First, since the data came from the host are bytes, it requires to decode.
 Second, since the virtio-serial port does not support WIN32 API perfectly, implementing timeout read and write operations requires additional steps.
-For some unknown reason, setup the timeout configuration for synchronous ReadFile() and WriteFile() always fails with ERR 1 (invalid function).
+For some unknown reason, setting up the timeout configuration for synchronous ReadFile() and WriteFile() always fails with ERR 1 (reason: invalid function).
 So I used asynchronous (overlapped) WriteFile() and ReadFile() to configurate the timeout.
 It immediately wait for ReadFile() or WriteFile() is in complete and proceed the remaining tasks.
 I am not sure why the virtio does not support WIN32 API perfectly, however, there are some hints that the reason ERR 1 happen is usually the problem of the device itself.
-In this case, virtio-serial device itself seems like does not support the functions.
+In this case, virtio-serial device itself seems like not support the functions.